stanleyndonj/movie-library/PITCH.md

 # Phase 2 Project Pitch: React Single Page Application

 ## Project Overview
 The goal of this project is to build a **React Single Page Application** from scratch that incorporates the essential features of modern web applications.
-This project aims to showcase the group's proficiency in React fundamentals, including component-based architecture, state management, client-side routing, and interactions with an API using both GET and POST requests.
+This project aims to showcase the group's proficiency in React fundamentals, including component-based architecture, state management, client-side routing, and interactions with APIs using both GET and POST requests.

 The project also provides an opportunity to demonstrate the use of controlled forms for user input, custom styling using either CSS or a UI framework, and deployment strategies for both the frontend and backend.